Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Sustainable Organic synthesis is important in chemical science, as research community endeavour to create eco-friendly systems and technologies.
-This book provides an in-depth overview in the area of organic, pharmaceutical, engineering and environmental sciences for the industry with focus at purification and extraction of fine chemical, alternative green solvents, medicinal, analytical drugs, and bioactive compounds utilizing green chemistry protocols.
-It also focuses on the nanocatalysis, biocatalysis, solvent-free, recyclable organocatalysis, solid-supported reagents, heterogeneous polymer reusable catalysis, and CO2 conversion to commercial chemicals utilizing industrial strategies such as flow-reactor, microwave, ultrasonics, ball-mill, photochemical, electrochemical methods, and their advantages are discussed in detail.
-Sustainable Organic synthesis is a unique book, extremely well structured and essential resource for undergraduate, postgraduate students, faculty, R&D professionals, production chemists, environmental engineers and industrial experts
+Green Sustainable Process for Chemical and Environmental Engineering and Science: Sustainable Organic Synthesis provides an in-depth overview in the area of organic, pharmaceutical, engineering and environmental sciences, with a focus on the purification and extraction of fine chemicals, alternative green solvents, medicinal, analytical drugs, and bioactive compounds utilizing green chemistry protocols.
+It also focuses on the nanocatalysis, biocatalysis, solvent-free, recyclable organocatalysis, solid-supported reagents, heterogeneous polymer reusable catalysis, and CO2 conversion to commercial chemicals, utilizing industrial strategies such as flow-reactor, microwave, ultrasonics, ball-mill, photochemical and electrochemical methods.

-- Provides a broad overview of sustainable organic synthesis
+- Covers a broad overview of sustainable organic synthesis

-- Gives details account of the green large-scale techniques in the organic synthesis and applications in pharmaceutical production
+- Gives a detailed account of green, large-scale techniques in organic synthesis and their applications in pharmaceutical production

-- Deliberates cutting-edge recent advances in industrial pharmaceutical technologies involved in medicinal and organic chemistry
+- Presents cutting-edge, recent advances in industrial pharmaceuticals and the technologies involved in medicinal and organic chemistry

 - Provides a systematic discussion of each technology in organic synthesis, including main parameters and challenges